 We were incredibly amazed at just how phenomenally, phenomenally nice everyone in Montevideo was!
 It had more of a small-town feel.
 We had some difficulties with our Airbnb and were amazed by the number of people who helped us out with phone calls, directions, and even helping us move our stuff when we were in a pinch.

 Montevideo was quite dog unfriendly, which is not uncharacteristic of the Latin American region.
-We weren't able to take Nomad Hound to any restaurants or coffee shops, or on any public transporation.
-Some aggressive stray dogs roam the street and tried to attack our Nomad Hound.
+No Nomad Hound to any restaurants or coffee shops, or on any public transporation.
+Some aggressive stray dogs roam the street and tried to attack him.
 Also, it's a country that is categorized as suffering from high levels of rabies and screwworm infestations.
-Both of these things made our process of returning with Nomad Hound to Europe quite challenging and necessitated extra paperwork and stopping in a country with low levels of rabies before being able to return to Spain, otherwise, Nomad Hound wouldn't have been able to come back.
-We unfortunately didn't find out about this until we were in Montevideo, though we now know that we need to check requirements for traveling with a dog to a country, as well as for leaving the country, before choosing our travel destination.
+Both of these things made our process of returning with Nomad Hound to Europe quite challenging and necessitated extra paperwork and stopping in a country with low levels of rabies before being able to return to Spain, otherwise, he wouldn't have been able to come back.
+I unfortunately didn't find out about this until we were in Montevideo, though we I know that we need to check requirements for traveling with a dog to a country, as well as for leaving the country, before choosing our travel destination.

-All in all, Montevideo was an interesting place to visit, but we didn't find it to be the most digital nomad-friendly city.
-If you're looking for a city with a stronger digital nomad work culture and excellent food in Latin America at a cheaper cost, we recommend Mexico City.
+All in all, Montevideo was an interesting place to visit, but it didn’t seem to be the most digital nomad-friendly city.
+If you're looking for a city with a stronger digital nomad work culture and excellent food in Latin America at a cheaper cost, I recommend Mexico City.